AiursoftWeb/Tracer/readme.md

-# Genji
+# Tracer

-Genji is a simple network speed test app
+Tracer is a simple network speed test app

 ## Requirements